Skip to main content

 Settings > Credit Cards & Banks > Rules

-You can edit and create rules from this page — simply click on a rule, or the create button to create a new bank rule.
+You can edit and create rules from this page — click a rule to edit it, or click the create button to add a new one.

 SettingDescription

-Applies toCREDIT or DEBIT — determines which transactions this rule evaluates
+Applies toCREDIT (money in) or DEBIT (money out) — determines which transactions this rule evaluates.

-Auto-convertWhen enabled, automatically creates a payment or expense on match
+Auto-convertWhen enabled, automatically creates a payment or expense record on match.

-ConditionsOne or more conditions that define what to look for (see below)
+ConditionsOne or more conditions that define what the rule looks for.

 SettingDescription

-Expense categoryThe expense category to assign to matched transactions
+Expense categoryThe expense category assigned to matched transactions.

 Conditions

-Every rule contains one or more conditions.
-Each condition has three parts:
+Every rule has one or more conditions, and every condition has three parts:

 PartDescription

-String operators — used with text fields like description, invoice number, email:
+String operators — for text fields like description, invoice number, and email:

 OperatorBehaviour